KKatsuaki/RISC16/README.md

 If you don't specify the output file, this program will generate sim_risc16.mem.

-The Makefile in risc16 directory is only support sim_risc16.mem for simulation.
+The Makefile in risc16 directory support only sim_risc16.mem for simulation.

 `make sim` is the command to execute the simulation.